 The private dick is Ernie Malone, and he seems to take the place of DA Bartlett and Major Falcon from the book.
-The whole storyline of Lorelei’s former life of felonies and her role in military espionage is removed.
+The whole storyline of Lorelei’s former life (including felonies and military espionage) is removed.
 Instead, Malone falls in love with Dorothy, and has to balance his desire to impress her with his obligation to tail Lorelei and catch her in a compromising position.
 Dorothy initially fobs him off, preferring the all-male Olympic athletics team on board (which seemed just a convenient excuse for an extremely camp scene of mostly-naked men in beige boxers dancing flamboyantly for her in a gym, heaven!), but eventually she comes to return Malone’s affections.

 Dorothy spots Malone hustling away with his camera, and she and Lorelei concoct a scheme to get Malone drunk and steal the film from him.
 Lorelei lures him to her cabin, and they convince him to drink up with what is now my favourite rhyming toast of all time: